EmpowerRD

 Which business activities count as R&D?

-In brief, if you’re using skilled employees like engineers, scientists or skilled artisans to create or modify products, services or production processes then those activities will likely qualify for the R&D relief.
+In brief, if you’re using skilled employees like engineers, scientists or skilled artisans to create or modify products, services or production processes, then those activities will likely qualify for R&D tax relief.

 While some of your skilled professionals’ time will be taken up with R&D, some will also likely be for more mundane business-as-usual activity.
 You’ll need to separate out the R&D work from their BAU work.